otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/06-firebase.md

 };
 ```

-In the root directory, create a new directory called `config`.
-In the `config` directory, create a new file called `firebase.js`.
-Add the following code:
+### config/firebase.js

+In the `firebase.js` file, replace the code with the following:

 ```js
 import Constants from "expo-constants";